 - You make the final decisions, even when they’re not final.
 You can change the height of the shelves whenever you want.
 Easy-to-use track and bracket systems are available in myriad sizes at various retailers and home improvement stores.

 - You can afford the project.
-DIY shelving is generally inexpensive, ranging from $30 to $150, depending on how fancy you want to get — and an upcycled project can actually be free (there’s an entire Pinterest subculture dedicated to this topic, if you want to check it out).
+DIY shelving is generally inexpensive, ranging from $30 to $150, depending on how fancy you want to get — and an upcycled project can actually be free.
 While you may think you’re limited by time, most projects can be completed in a few hours.

 Should you choose to upcycle, you can save even more by using an old pallet, bin or shelf.
-Sometimes, there may not even be any construction necessary.
+There may not even be any construction necessary.

 “Pallets are relatively easy to come by and they are so cheap,” writes Ashley Paige of The Nest.
 The great thing about these shelves is they’re quick and easy–you only need about three hours per shelf and you can stain them in any color to match décor.